wttech/gradle-aem-plugin/README.md

 ##### Expandable properties

-In exactly same way as it is working for instance files, properties can be expanded into metadata files of package being composed.
+In exactly same way as it is working for instance files, properties can be expanded inside metadata files of package being composed.

 Related configuration: